anwarghammam/CIS580/README.md

 ```
 docker-machine create "the machine's name"
 ```
+Please make sure to give the following names to the created machines : "Manager" , "Worker1", "Worker2" since we used them in our code.
 You can verify the creation of the machines by running
 ```
 docker-machine ls"